-SAMPLE: A farmer wants to know if there is a relationship between the amount of fertilizer (in
+SAMPLE: A farmer wants to know if there is a relationship between the amount of fertilizer (in kilograms) she uses and how tall her corn grows (in centimeters).

-Corn Heigh of Fertilizer (ko) Amount of Fertilizer (kg) For each experiment described below, write the independent and dependent variable on the ppropriate axis.
-Be sure to include units when appropriate 22.
-Geologists wanted to know if there was a relationship between the density (in g/cm3) of a rock and how many meters down it was collected from.
-23. A scientist studied the relationship between amount of rain (in cm) and the numbers of zebra babies born each spring.
-24. Sea otters were counted over several years to see if their numbers were decreasing over time.
-25. Does the amount of nitrogen in the soil (measured in kilograms) affect corn production (measured in kilograms).
+For each experiment described below, write the independent and dependent variable on the appropriate axis.
+Be sure to include units when appropriate.

+21. Geologists wanted to know if there was a relationship between the density (in g/cm 3) of a rock and how many meters down it was collected from.
+22. A scientist studied the relationship between amount of rain (in cm) and the numbers of zebra babies born each spring.
+23. Sea otters were counted over several years to see if their numbers were decreasing 24.
+Does the amount of nitrogen in the soil (measured in kilograms) affect corn over time. production (measured in kilograms).